-After the primary analysis, additional analyses of efficacy and safety may be performed to provide long-term efficacy (overall survival) and safety follow-up.
+After the primary analysis, updated analyses of study data including efficacy and safety will be performed to provide long-term efficacy (overall survival) and safety follow-up.
+P-values for the updated analyses of efficacy are for display purposes only, and no formal hypothesis testing will be conducted.